Percy Spender: Honours

 Spender was knighted in 1952 as a Knight Commander of the Order of the British Empire.
 In 1957, he was further created a Knight Commander of the Royal Victorian Order.
 He was conferred the Grande Ufficiale Order of Merit by the Republic of Italy in 1976.
 He also received ten honorary doctorates.
 However, a personal rift between himself and Menzies prevented him from receiving the honour which he most desired, appointment to the Privy Council.
+He gave the commencement address at Stanford University in 1953.